EarnestPool/Jpego/README.md

 Animated NFT on Cardano

 Method of creating such an NFT was inspired by a post of the redditor https://www.reddit.com/user/Sparda_Project/ who suggested such a way of creating NFTs on Cardano in early March.
+The post: https://www.reddit.com/r/CardanoNFTs/comments/lzxgpj/workaround_cardano_nft/

 Another huge inspiration that simply hard to ignore is SpaceBudz co-created by https://github.com/alessandrokonrad.
 I adjusted the metadata to the standards set by those pioneers!